maket000/wargames/natas/readme.md

 <!-- No more information leaks!!
 Not even Google will find it this time... -->
 ```

-While I'm sure I could google `"natas3 solution"` to find that ellusive password, I realized after a bit of thinking that this comment was hinting toward's the site's `robots.txt`, a file that contains rules for web-crawlers
+While I'm sure I could google `"natas3 solution"` to find that elusive password, I realized after a bit of thinking that this comment was hinting towards the site's `robots.txt`, a file that contains rules for web-crawlers

 ```
 User-agent: *